-- 1. Unlock a DIMM slot by pressing both module clips outward. - 2.
-Align the memory module to the DIMM slot, and insert the module perpendicular to the DIMM slot, pressing straight down to seat the module.
-The plastic clips at top side of the DIMM slot automatically lock the DIMM into the connector. - Note: The memory controller on most Rocket Lake-S CPUs runs at a default frequency of 3200MHz, while most Comet Lake-S CPUs run at a default frequency of 2933MHz.
+- 1. Unlock a DIMM slot by pressing both module clips outward. - Align the memory module to the DIMM slot, insert the module vertically into the slot, and press straight down to fully seat the module.
+The plastic clips at top side of the DIMM slot should automatically lock the DIMM into the connector.

+Note: The memory controller on most Rocket Lake-S CPUs runs at a default frequency of 3200MHz, while most Comet Lake-S CPUs run at a default frequency of 2933MHz.
 Achieving memory speeds above the CPU's default speed may require manual setting of the memory timings, frequency and voltages and/or overclocking of the CPU.